-Little is known about the life and family of Richard Yeo, born about 1715 and a descendant of Henry Yeo of West Buckland (bap.
-1582).
-Richard became a very skilled artist and engraver, leading to his appointment as Chief Engraver at the Tower of London, where English coins were minted.
+Little is known about the family life of Richard Yeo, born about 1715 and a descendant of Henry Yeo of West Buckland.
+Richard became a very skilled artist and engraver, leading to his appointment in 1749 as Chief Engraver at the Tower of London, where English coins were minted.
 His father John Yeo might also have been an engraver.
 He had at least one daughter.

 Please use the Contact Us page if you are descended from Richard Yeo or can provide information about his family.